 The Kanektok River Orientatation Letter

-Please take some time to read this Orientation as it is designed to give you a better understanding about your week in our Lower Base Camp on the Chosen River.
+Please take some time to read this Orientation as it is designed to give you a better understanding about your week on your Float Trip on the Kanektok River.
 We recommend that you keep this letter and reread it just prior to your trip.
 You should also have received a letter that will give you some suggestions of flight information.

 The natives of Quinhagak have used the Kanektok River for subsistence hunting, fishing, berry picking, and firewood gathering for thousands of years.
 Their subsistence use is a key factor in the local economy.
 While in Alaska, it is important for us to remember that we are visitors to their home.
 And as such, we should always treat the Yup’ik people, their culture and beliefs, and their river with great respect.

-We have many friends in the village and they will be stopping by our camp to say hello.
+Once we are in the lower river, our native friends will often stop by camp to visit.
 Because the village of Quinhagak is “dry”, making it illegal for residents to possess or consume alcohol, we ask that during such visits no alcoholic beverages are displayed openly or ever offered to our native friends.
-Many of the Yup’ik natives are skilled craftsmen, and if you wish, you can arrange to through our native friends to buy authentic native arts and crafts from the village.
-You can also purchase from the native village of Quinhagak commercially caught King, Sockeye, and Silver Salmon that are filleted, frozen, vacuum packed, boxed and ready to go!
-This is a great product at the very reasonable price of $3.50 to $4.50 a pound.
-We will keep salmon during the week for dinner, and you are allowed to take home two or three salmon per person depending on the species.
+Many of the Yup’ik natives are skilled craftsmen, and if you wish, you can arrange to buy authentic native arts and crafts from the villagers.

-The cook will get up at 5:30am each morning and will have coffee ready by 6:30am.
-We usually serve breakfast at 7:00am and are on the river by 8:00am.
-We bring along a deli-style lunch and have lunch on the river at 12:00pm. and usually go back to camp between 6:00 pm and 6:30 pm.
+The guides will get up at 6:00am each morning and will have coffee ready by 6:30am.
+We serve breakfast at 7:00am and are usually on the river by 8:30am.
+Around 12:00pm we will stop for a deli-style lunch along the river.
+Usually camp is set up for the day between 5:00pm and 5:30pm.

 We strongly recommend that guests do not drink any water directly from the river.
 We provide purified water in the boats and in camp for you to drink.
 A variety of soft drinks are also available.